SurgicalPhotonics/dlc-generic-analysis/docs/getting_started.md

 ```

 ## Project Basics
-### Tensorflow
+### Tensorflow GPU
-to be able to use tensorflow GPU python needs to know where cuda is on your machine.
+to be able to use tensorflow GPU on Windows, python needs to know where cuda is on your machine.
 To do this we use
-`os.add_dll_directory(<cuda directory>)` on Windows typically this will look like
+`os.add_dll_directory(<cuda directory>)` on Windows CUDA adds an environment variable called `CUDA_PATH` or
-`os.add_dll_directory("C:/Program Files/NVIDIA GPU Computing Toolkit/CUDA/v11.2/bin")`.
+`CUDA_PATH_V11_2` to get the specific cuda version we want if you have multiple cuda versions installed.
+Typically this
+will look like `os.add_dll_directory(os.environ['CUDA_PATH_V11_2'])`.
-CUDA 11.2 is the version supported by tensorflow 2.7.0.
+CUDA 11.2 is selected here as it is the version supported by tensorflow 2.7.0.